charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 In clprolf, we sort the interfaces, there are three types of interfaces. clprolf interfaces are called compatibility interfaces.

 "compat_interf_version": the purpose of the interface is that the classes implementing it provide an implementation, a "version".
 	It is typically used for supply different implementations of the same DAO, for example(with database, web services, memory, etc.).
-When we're using interfaces for loose coupling goals, we should use an compat_interf_version too, to indicate that the intent is to forecast a change of implementation and not depend to a concrete class.
+When we're using interfaces for loose coupling goals, we should use a compat_interf_version too, to indicate that the intent is to foresee a change of implementation and not depend to a concrete class.
+Optional features for interface inheritance allow to add a class role for version interfaces, and to simplify loose coupling for them.

-"compat_interf_capacity": the purpose of the interface is to guarantee that a class has a certain capability (to sort, etc.), no matter what the implementation.
+"compat_interf_capacity": the purpose of this interface is to guarantee that we have a common functionality across mutiple compat_interf_version interfaces.
+A compatibility interface always targets either an agent-like compat_interf_version, or worker-like compat_interf_version.

 "compat_interf": in case where we don't want to give a role to the interface, to remain flexible.
+It is not recommended to use it.

 We can't use interfaces in clprolf, except for these two cases.
+But the optional features for interface inheritance allow to add class roles on version interface, and having a true inheritance perspective with "nature"(even multiple).

 Another difference, for interfaces, is the obligation to write "with_compat" (with compatibility), before the name of an interface, when using it.
 Example: void drink(with_compat Drink obj_buvable){(...}}